jakutis/httpinvoke/kanban.markdown

     To do: Sat Feb  1 11:24:33 UTC 2014
     Doing: Sun Mar  8 21:32:47 EET 2015

-    Goal:  use global.Promise and fallback to mixInPromise To do: Sun Mar  8 21:33:26 EET 2015
+    Goal:  use global.Promise and fallback to mixInPromise, and add .abort on the promise To do: Sun Mar  8 21:33:26 EET 2015
     Doing: Sun Mar  8 21:33:29 EET 2015